Australia hits oil producers with levy to decommission abandoned Timor Sea field

 “This will ensure taxpayers are not left to pay for the decommissioning and remediation,” the budget papers said.
 Further information on how the levy will be collected would be announced after consultation with the industry, the papers added.

-NOGA bought the ageing Laminaria-Corallina oil fields from Woodside Petroleum (WPL.AX) and Talisman Energy in 2016.
+NOGA bought the ageing Laminaria-Corallina oil fields from Woodside Petroleum and Talisman Energy in 2016.

 Problems with corrosion on the Northern Endeavour FPSO and worries about the owner not having the right financial assurance for potential oil spill liabilities prompted Australia’s offshore regulator to shut down the operation in 2019.
 As income evaporated, NOGA went into liquidation.